Plain English Writing Training

 - Examples of gobbledegook officialese, legalese and bureaucratese

-- Group plain English editing exercises
+- Group plain English editing exercise

 Session 1: 9:15 – 10:30am